 After returning to the hostel a Dutch guy (Rocky) from my dorm joined in and we went to the Archipelago Brewery Bar for a drink.
 They had a dice game going on.
 If you won you got a drink for free, if you lost you had to buy a big whiskey cocktail.
 Three of us played and we all lost.

 So I got that instead of the beer I had planned to drink.
 Around the hostel there was not much more going on so we went to one of the bars along the river.

-This is all for free and you can see quite some wildlife there.
-It is like an oasis within a big city.
-Walking through the forest we also went up on a look-out.
+This was all for free and you could see quite some wildlife there.
+It was like an oasis within a big city.
+Walking through the forest, we also went up on a look-out.
 We walked about 15km only inside the park.